mecha-cms/mecha/README.md

 Back-End ([Optional](https://github.com/mecha-cms/x.panel "Panel Extension"))
 -----------------------------------------------------------------------------

 To be able to activate the back-end feature requires you to install our [panel](https://github.com/mecha-cms/x.panel "Panel Extension") and [user](https://github.com/mecha-cms/x.user "User Extension") extensions.
 This feature is forever optional.
-You can choose to use this feature in the local version only, and get rid of it in the public version as the most basic security measure if you want.
+You can use this feature on the local version only, and remove it on the public version to secure your website (only if you don&rsquo;t trust this extension).

 ![Back-End](https://user-images.githubusercontent.com/1669261/141484343-0568ef0d-f7c5-4991-a8ee-7773379415b2.png)